Dallas Clark: Indianapolis Colts

 On December 28, 2008, Clark broke the Colts' franchise record, held by Hall of Famer John Mackey, for yards in a season by a tight end (848).
 On September 21, 2009, Clark had career high 183 receiving yards and a touchdown in just seven receptions at the Monday Night Football match up against Miami Dolphins, this is also the fourth highest receiving yards ever for a Tight end in NFL history.
 On November 8, 2009, against the Houston Texans Clark caught 14 balls; a career-high for him.
 He was named AFC Offensive Player-of-the-Week because of his performance against Houston.
 On January 3, 2010, against the Buffalo Bills, Clark caught his 100th reception of the season, the second tight end to do so in NFL history.
 He ended the 2009 season with 100 catches for 1,106 yards and 10 touchdowns.

 On October 17, 2010, Clark sustained a wrist injury playing the Washington Redskins and was put on injured reserve on Friday, October 22, 2010, after season-ending wrist surgery.
 He completed the season with 37 catches for 347 yards and three touchdowns.
 He was ranked 78th by his fellow players on the NFL Top 100 Players of 2011.

 Clark's surgically repaired wrist would again hinder his production in the 2011 regular season, limiting him to 34 receptions for 357 yards and two touchdowns in only 11 games.
 This was also the first season Clark played without quarterback Peyton Manning, who missed the entire season rehabbing from offseason neck surgery.
-Clark was released on March 7, 2012.
+Along with Joseph Addai and Gary Brackett, Clark was released by the Colts on March 9, 2012, two days after they released Peyton Manning.